TMTM

 Waffle Bus | Houston

 You know about chicken and waffles, but do you know about fryders?
 Those are sliders made from waffle fries.
 How about a smoked salmon waffle sandwich?
 Maybe a sweet waffle sandwich made with Nutella or strawberry Irish creme brulee?
-Every single one of those delicious-sounding items and more is available at the Waffle Bus, which Houstonians know lives up to the well-earned hype.
+Every single one of those delicious-sounding items and more has been available at the Waffle Bus, which Houstonians loved so much its now a real restaurant.
+You can still hire the bus to cater events, however.

 Related: 25 Places to Find Amazing Waffles Across the Country